pantpad/admin-dashboard/README.md

             Make h5 inside aside disappear with display: none; DONE Create a single row and 3 columns of width auto;
     MAIN
         Fix overflow at start page inside the projects tab.
+DONE